-Active vs. Passive Investing: Which is best for you?
+Active investing vs. passive investing: Which is best for you?

 One is not necessarily better than the other.
 Find out the pros and cons, the virtues and shortcomings of passive and active investing.

-So what do they mean, really?
-Let’s talk about the mindset behind each strategy, their pros and cons, and how and when to apply them.
+So what do you need to know about active investing vs. passive investing?
+Let’s talk about the mindset behind each strategy, their pros and cons, and how and when to apply them so you can create a sound investment strategy in 2024.

 Put simply, an active approach to investing involves monitoring prices of investment positions to “actively” buy or sell to maximize gains and minimize losses.
 Active investing can be done by the individual investors themselves, or portfolio managers who can do the work for them for a fee.